 - Brown Sugar - 1 cup light brown sugar to add just the right amount of sweetness and rich perfection from the molasses content!

 Note that in my research on traditional barmbrack recipes, very few included whiskey.
-However, if desired, you could certainly add a splash of Irish whiskey to the fruit while soaking. 🙂
+However, if desired, you could add a splash of Irish whiskey to the fruit while soaking. 🙂

 *Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*